berndruecker/flowing-retail/rest/README.md

 http://localhost:8100/api/payment/v1
 ```

-## Hint on using Camunda Enterprise Edition

-For Camunda there is an enterprise edition available with [https://camunda.com/products/cockpit/#/features](additional features in Cockpit) (the monitoring tool).
-It is quite handy to use this when playing around with the example.
-You can easily switch to use enterprise edition:

-* Get a trial license if you don't have a license yet: https://camunda.com/download/enterprise/
-* Java: Adjust Camunda version used in pom: [./pom.xml#L12](./pom.xml#L12), [./pom.xml#L50](./pom.xml#L50)
-* .NET: Download the Camunda enterprise version

-Note that you do not need the enterprise edition to run the examples, the community edition will also do fine.
-But because of less features you do not see historical workflow instances - and that means you do not see that much in Camunda Cockpit if everything runs smoothly.

-## Using Camunda Cloud
+## Using Camunda 8 SaaS

-You can get a free hosted instance of Zeebe in Camunda Cloud at [https://camunda.io](https://camunda.io).
+You can get a free trial instance of Zeebe in Camunda 8 SaaS at [https://camunda.io](https://camunda.io).